 some of those.

-panic!
-If you notice a loose wire, you may gently push the wire to its position with an eraser
+There may be some instances in which your bands, wires, or brackets become wobbly or loose: don’t panic!
+If you notice a loose wire, you may gently push the wire to its position with the eraser

 If you love playing sports here in Brooklyn, NY, accidents may take place.
 Mouth guards perfectly made for you can be your best protection.
 Dr AlJanabi will make it accustomed to your teeth and gums.
 Even if you are under orthodontic treatment, you can still enjoy your favorite sports with mouth guards.